juttle/juttle/docs/stdlib/predict.md

 `-deseason`  | if false, do not remove estimated cyclic effect                      | No, default: `true` `-denoise`   | if false, do not smooth the detrended/deseasoned value               | No, default: `true`

-predict is intended to be used with a historic or superquery that includes enough history to initialize its estimators. predict can begin emitting prediction points almost immediately, though the early points will simply be de-meaned.
+predict is intended to be used with a historic read or superquery (combination of historic and live data stream) that includes enough history to initialize its estimators. predict can begin emitting prediction points almost immediately, though the early points will simply be de-meaned.
 After 2 periods have gone by, trend and seasonality (at the